leeminju531/odmetry_lab/README.md

 in this case, I'll compare with wheel odom and imu + wheel odometry

-i checked imu acceleration have so much drift so, in my case, imu only correct orientation information (wheel linear velocity + imu angular velocity)
+i checked imu acceleration have so much drift

-and IMU orientation have a little dritf bcuz graivity (In my opinion..)
+and IMU angular Velocity have a little dritf bcuz MEMS imu, graivity .. etc

+( IMU at my demo robot is MPU6050 very cheep and MEMS, and IMU hardware complete not fixed )

+so, in my case, imu only correct angular Velocity information (wheel linear velocity + imu angular velocity)

-so, if IMU have a little drivt error , took only wheel odometry !
+and, if IMU have a little drivt error , took only wheel odometry !

 ## experiment result